liEric123/User-Manual-Chatbot/README.md

 # User Manual Chatbot

-A Flask-based chatbot that can analyze user manuals from PDFs or web pages and answer questions about them using OpenAI's GPT models.
+A Flask-based chatbot that can analyze user manuals (or other documents) from PDFs or web pages and answer questions about them using OpenAI's GPT models.

 ## Features